scullyio/scully/docs/plugins.md

 }
 ```

-The `HandledRoute` interface provide you properties to develop your on pluging.
+The `HandledRoute` interface provide you properties to develop your own pluging.

 ### route: string